☙ Japanese Cartoon & Comics ❧

-So anyway, Japan has produced a huge amount of amazing cartoons and comics, and because of their distinctive style I made a separate page only for them, and here I'm listing some of my favorites that I've posted so far.
+So, anyway, Japan has produced a huge amount of amazing cartoons and comics, and because of their massive amount and distinctive style, I made a separate page only for them, and here I'm listing some of my favorites that I've posted so far - but don't think they are more than Japanese cartoon and comics, and miss me with otaku culture and all that weeb shit.

 Cyberpunk, Transhumanism, Androids and shit